RD-Bhowmik/RD-Bhowmik/README.md

 ## 📝 Recent Activities

+- 🧬 Published research on **Graph Neural Networks for cervical cancer detection**
-- 🔨 Working on financial planning web applications
+- 🔨 Working on financial planning web applications with multi-currency support
-- 📊 Analyzing epidemiological data with machine learning
+- 📊 Analyzing epidemiological data with machine learning models
-- 🚀 Building REST APIs with FastAPI and PostgreSQL
+- 🚀 Building REST APIs with FastAPI and PostgreSQL for e-commerce solutions
 - 🎨 Creating responsive UIs with React and Tailwind CSS
-- 📱 Developing e-commerce solutions and marketing campaigns
+- 📱 Developing and managing e-commerce operations and marketing campaigns
+- 🤖 Researching advanced GNN architectures for medical image analysis
+- 🤝 Contributing to open-source projects and community development

 ---